bytewright/GoContestManager/README.md

 ### Data storage
-Uses an `H2` embedded db for easy local development, see: de.bytewright.contestManager.backend.persistence.PersistenceConfig
+Uses an `H2` embedded db for easy local development, see:
+`de.bytewright.contestManager.backend.persistence.PersistenceConfig`

 ## Usage
 Currently, everything is initialized during startup with random data for testing.

-There is a lot of logging active, see src/main/resources/logback.xml for settings
+There is a lot of logging active, see `src/main/resources/logback.xml` for settings

+Default users added in `src/main/resources/data.sql`